National Dental Hygiene Month 2014

 - For dental hygienists: Online continuing education course for the supplement

 Chewing sugar-free gum after eating is clinically proven to be an important part of good oral health.
-It stimulates the most important natural defense against tooth decay—saliva—which in turn helps fight cavities, neutralizes plaque acids, remineralizes enamel to strengthen teeth and washes away food particles.
+The action of chewing sugar-free gum stimulates the most important natural defense against tooth decay — saliva — which in turn helps fight cavities, neutralizes plaque acids, remineralizes enamel to strengthen teeth and washes away food particles.
+Scientific evidence clearly shows that chewing sugar-free gum, especially after eating and drinking, has a positive impact on oral health.
+Help your body naturally fight against tooth decay by chewing sugar-free gum after meals.
 Scientific evidence clearly shows that chewing sugar-free gum, especially after eating and drinking, has a positive impact on oral health.

 Other Resources from the Wm.
 Wrigley Jr. Company: